[QODBC-POS] QODBC POS Setup Options

 QODBC POS General Setup

-Current company setting allows QODBC POS to enter company file selection window.
+The company set allows QODBC POS to enter the company file selection window.

-Build Connection String: Click "..." button at QODBC POS Setup Screen->General Window to enter company file selection window:
+Build Connection String: Click the "..." button at QODBC POS Setup Screen->General Window to enter the company file selection window:

 Select the company file you want to access, and then click ok.
-Then you will see the connection string has been built in "Current Company Setting" option.
-And then please click "Test Connection" Button
+Then you will see the connection string has been built in the "Current Company Setting" option.
+And then, please click the "Test Connection" Button.

-Data Source Name: is a display name for your selected DSN.
+Data Source Name: This is a display name for your selected DSN.